-At March 31, 2011 and December 31, 2010, our cash and cash equivalents totaled \$130.3 million and \$128.1 million respectively.
+At June 30, 2011 and December 31, 2010, our cash and cash equivalents totaled \$135.9 million and \$128.1 million, respectively.
 Cash equivalents are comprised of financial instruments with an original maturity of 90 days or less from the date of purchase, primarily money market funds.
-At March 31, 2011 and December 31, 2010 we held no marketable securities.
+At December 31, 2010 and June 30, 2011, our money market accounts were invested primarily in U.S. government-sponsored enterprise bonds and discount notes, U.S. government treasury bills and notes and repurchase agreements collateralized by U.S. government obligations.

 On July 27, 2010, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to \$30 million of our common stock.
-This stock repurchase program was completed in January 2011 when a cumulative balance of approximately \$30 million of common stock, including commissions, had been repurchased.
-The cost of the repurchased shares was funded from available working capital for these stock repurchase programs.
-Share repurchases under this program complied with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-All shares repurchased under the program were returned to the status of authorized but unissued shares of common stock.
-For accounting purposes, common stock repurchased under the program was recorded based upon the settlement date of the applicable trade.
-Such repurchased shares are held in treasury and are presented using the cost method.
+In January 2011, we completed this stock repurchase program, having repurchased in the aggregate 2,297,705 shares for approximately \$30.0 million at an average price of \$13.06 per share including commissions.
+The cost of the repurchased shares was funded from available working capital.
+Shares repurchased under this program complied with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.